mite-standard/mite_data/README.md

 Update only metadata: `mite_data --update_md`

 Update only enzyme visualization (re-downloads all AlphaFold PDBs): `mite_data --update_img`.
-Note that this module will fail if you have not installed PyMol-OSS
+Note that this module will fail if you have not installed PyMol-OSS.

 Update only BLAST database (re-downloads all protein FASTA files): `mite_data --update_blast`